thomasjohnkane/awesome-developer-jokes/readme.md

 - If doctors were like software engineers, they would say things like “Have you tried killing yourself and being reborn?”
 - “Debugging” is like being the detective in a crime drama where you are also the murderer.
 - Programming is like sex.
 One mistake and you have to support it for the rest of your life.
 - 1/3 of US bandwidth is used by Netflix.
-The rest is used be, `rm -rf node_modules && npm install`
+The rest is used by `rm -rf node_modules && npm install`
 - There are three kinds of lies: Lies, damned lies, and benchmarks.

 ## Images